agisga/coding_notes/google_cloud.md

 ### Specifically for the setup described above.

-1. Turn on instance using the browser interface.
+1. Turn on instance using the browser interface (or `gcloud compute instances start INSTANCE_NAME`).
 2. SSH into the instance: `gcloud compute ssh INSTANCE_NAME`.
 3. Move files to the instance: `gcloud compute scp LOCAL_FILES INSTANCE_NAME:~/REMOTE_DIR/`.
 4. Activate the TensorFlow Virtualenv: `source ~/tensorflow/bin/activate`.
-5. Start Jupyter Notebook: `jupyter notebook --no-browser --port=5000`.
+5. Start Jupyter Notebook: `jupyter notebook --no-browser --port=5000` (to open the notebook in your local browser you need to you the right IP, which for example can be found through the online interface, or via `gcloud compute instances list`).
 6. Deactivate the TensorFlow Virtualenv: `deactivate`.
-7. Turn off the instance using the browser interface.
+7. Turn off the instance using the browser interface (or `gcloud compute instances start INSTANCE_NAME`).

 ## References